 Password Lifetime Settings

-Password Lifetime Settings allow you to configure various time restrictions for users’ passwords.
+Password Lifetime Settings configure various time restrictions for users’ passwords.

 To view the 'Password Lifetime' settings, go to Stores > Settings > Configuration > Neklo tab >Security Suite > Password Lifetime Settings.